KounianhuaDu/MCP_Calling/README.md

 - [Verl](https://github.com/volcengine/verl)

 ## Fast Evaluation
-We offer the revised version for convenient testing that supports local model evaluation, using vllm and requests to replace the openai wrapper.
+We offer the revised version of LiveMCP and MCPUniverse for convenient testing that supports local model evaluation, using vllm and requests to replace the openai wrapper.
 - For LiveMCP, see Readme4LiveMCP.md.